 Get the whole family outdoors and closer to nature this school holiday.
-Whether it's creating crafts on our Love Cliveden trail, getting lost in the maze or simply reconnecting with nature through the National Trust's '50 things to do before you're 11 ¾'; there's lots of fun to be had come rain or shine.
-Cliveden is opening everyday from 10am to 5pm.
-If you want to avoid the queues, we recommend visiting from 12pm onward.

-What's stirring underground at Cliveden February half term activity

-This February half term, book your tickets and bring the children along for Cliveden’s fun half-term activity.
-Just like we have this winter, many animals and insects have stayed inside the safety of their homes.
-Find out how the animals, insects and plants that call Cliveden home survive and thrive in the cold months of winter.
-Explore Cliveden’s gardens and woodlands if you're local and able to visit Cliveden, or print off the activity sheet to complete at home here:

-Newer snapshot | Get the whole family outdoors and closer to nature this school holiday.
 Whether it's creating crafts on our Love Cliveden trail, getting lost in the maze or simply reconnecting with nature through the list of '50 things to do at Cliveden before you're 125 ¾'; there's lots of fun to be had come rain or shine.
 Cliveden is open every day from 10am to 5pm.
 If you want to avoid the queues, we recommend visiting from 12pm onward.

 What's stirring underground at Cliveden February half term activity

 This February half term, book your tickets and bring the children along for Cliveden’s fun half-term activity.
 Just like we have this winter, many animals and insects have stayed inside the safety of their homes.
 Find out how the animals, insects and plants that call Cliveden home survive and thrive in the cold months of winter.
 Explore Cliveden’s gardens and woodlands if you're local and able to visit Cliveden, or print off the activity sheet to complete at home here: